-Enter the number of essentials for an item and the number of experts into the Calculator.
+Enter the number of experts who rated the item as “essential” (Ne) and the total number of experts (N) into the Calculator.
 The calculator will evaluate the Content Validity Ratio.

 Content Validity Ratio Formula